Smooth Fourier multipliers on group von Neumann algebras: Introduction and main results

-At the end of the paper, we will illustrate our main results with applications on noncommutative tori and the free group algebra.
-We will also construct in Corollary \ref{EXQMS} new examples of Rieffel's quantum metric spaces for the compact dual of virtually abelian discrete groups.

 The paper essentially follows the order established in this Introduction.
-Our approach requires some background on von Neumann algebras, noncommutative $L_p$ and Hardy spaces, as well as some operator space terminology.
+At the end of the paper, we review some classical multiplier theorems in $\R^n$ under our cocycle formulation.
+We illustrate our main results on noncommutative tori and the free group algebra.
+As an application, we also construct in Corollary \ref{EXQMS} new examples of Rieffel's quantum metric spaces for the compact dual of virtually abelian groups.
+We conclude with a geometric analysis of our results.
+We shall assume some background on von Neumann algebras, noncommutative $L_p$ and Hardy spaces, as well as some operator space terminology.
 Standard references on operator algebra are \cite{KR,Ta}.
 We refer to \cite[Section 1]{Pa1} for a brief review of the results from noncommutative integration needed for this paper.
 A more in depth discussion is given in Pisier/Xu's survey \cite{PX2}.
 The $p$-norms of row/column square functions and corresponding Hardy spaces appear in \cite{JLX,P2,PX1}.
 Two excellent books on operator space theory are Effros/Ruan and Pisier monographs \cite{ER,P3}.
-A noncommutative measure space will denote a pair $(\M,\tau)$ formed by a semifinite von Neumann algebra $\M$ and a normal semifinite faithful trace $\tau$ on it\footnote{This paper is substantially different from the more preliminary version \cite{JMP0}.
-Namely, despite a considerable size reduction, some new and crucial dimension free estimates have been added in Theorem D and Section \ref{DFEst}.
-We have also reduced the Mihlin regularity in Theorem A to the expected degree $|\beta| \le [\frac{n}{2}] + 1$.}.